Tyler-Rayls/populationgenerator/README.md

 ```
 python populationgenerator.py
 ```
-To use the population generator as a microservice
+To allow other microservices to communicate with the population generator
 ```
 python server.py
 ```